asnabryg/fuksi-lauta/README.md

 User can find messages or topics with the search function from public forum.

 In the profile, you can add your own profile picture and change your own password if necessary.

+You can test the current version here: https://fuksi-lauta.herokuapp.com/